 This academy continued to surprise Ren in disappointing ways, and he wished it would stop.
-This was not what he had in mind when Jennifer confirmed his suspicions of the academy being a secret training ground for the prophesied apocalypse.
+This was not what he had in mind when Jennifer confirmed his suspicions of the academy.
 He did not expect the nobles here to have sunk so low as to turn fights like this into profit.
-On top of the list of injudicious qualifications, they are sullying their chances of survival by oppressing the poor.
+Yet, they are sullying their chances of survival by oppressing the poor.

-Hundred of laser beams shot out from random directions at Ren.
-They came from the front, from behind, above him, below him, all appeared out of nowhere.
+Hundreds of lasers shot from random directions at Ren.
+They came from the front, from behind, above him, below- everywhere and from nowhere.
 Rather than being amazed, Ren was more confused by how crystal magic could possibly shoot lasers and mirror such accurate images.
-This was what the commentator meant by deception and offensive use.
+This must have been what the commentator meant by deception and offensive use.
 Despite the hundred of beams, none of them seemed to inflict any damage upon touch.
 In fact, only one of them did any damage and it hit the ground.
 It didn’t seem very destructive either, the ground had a circular black mark and sizzled, but that was it.

 “Right from the get-go, Ainsworth unleashed his illusion maze upon Ren.
 All the disrespect from earlier must have really put him on edge.
 This must be his way of saying he plans on toying with Ren until he’s satisfied.”
 Alexis commentated.

 Half of the audience applauded and cheered.
 From what Ren could tell, that half of the audience were nobles.
-More lasers shot at him from all directions, and only one inflicted any real damage.
-The attack burned a small circle in his left thigh and left a black mark.
-It hurt about as bad as being burned by fire.
-Ren ignored it to inspect the duplication all around him.
-When the audience applauded, all of them applauded.
-The horizontal duplicate, the vertical duplicate, everything the audience did, it replicated it at the same time.
+Once more, lasers appeared everywhere, and again only one of them dealt any real damage.
+This time the attack burned a small circle in his left thigh and left a black mark, but that was just about it.
+If anything, it felt something akin to accidentally touching an iron or a hot stove.
+Ren ignored it to inspect the duplications all around him.
+The audience applauded at the same time, all of them.
+The horizontal duplicate, the vertical duplicate, everything the audience did, all of it mirrored each other.
 Did illusions work that way?
 He continued to play dumb and helpless at Ainsworth’s so called illusion and laser attacks.
 There was something else at play.
 Something that nobody else knew.
-Ren looked for the black hole that the laser attack left on the ground, and looked at all the other dimensions all around him.
+Ren looked for the black hole on the ground, and looked at all the other dimensions around him.
 Just as he had suspected, the burn on the ground was also reflected in all the other images around him.

-That was all Ren needed to know about Ainsworth’s magic.
-His only issue was to discern where Ainsworth was.
+WIth that, Ren figured what Ainsworth’s true magic was.
+His only issue was to discern where Ainsworth was positioned.
 Then again, Ren himself had not moved at all since the fifteen seconds of the fight had started.
 He looked forward in the same direction his body faced.
 Once so, he darted forward with his arm stretched out.
-Three meters into his charge, he grabbed something despite what his eyes lead him to believe.
+Three meters into his charge, he had grabbed something despite what his eyes lead him to believe.
 Ainsworth had let out a surprised gasp at Ren’s sudden charge.

 “And somehow, Ren was able to locate and grab Ainsworth in the illusion!”

 Alexis was a lot dumber than Ren thought.
 Without a doubt, he would give her his thanks later.
-Ren quickly punched Ainsworth with his free fist.
+Ren quickly punched Ainsworth with his other hand.
 He could not allow Ainsworth to escape his grip.
 If he did, he’d lose any chances of winning.